Our First-Time Buyer Mortgages

-- We explain everything in a clear, jargon-free manner.
+- Everything is explained to you in a clear, jargon-free manner.

-- We ensure we know exactly what you’re looking for so that we can find the best mortgage product to suit your needs.
+- We ascertain exactly what you’re looking for so that we can find the best mortgage product to suit your needs.

 - We are completely transparent with respect to charges and fees.

-- We provide you with a dedicated mortgage consultant who will look after you from start to finish.
+- You are provided with a dedicated mortgage consultant who will look after you from start to finish.

 We can also offer advice on matters other than your mortgage.
-We can recommend a solicitor to handle your transaction, guide you on the different types of surveys available and arrange your home insurance for you.
+As well as that, we can recommend a solicitor to handle your transaction, guide you on the different types of surveys available and arrange your home insurance for you.
 No matter what you need, we provide you with an exceptional service to help you step onto the property ladder.

 Our professional mortgage brokers, located throughout Kent, London and Edinburgh, are ready to guide you through the range of mortgages available and secure the best mortgage deal for your needs.
-Call us on 01322 907 000 to get started or send an enquiry to us via our contact form and one of our friendly mortgage advisers will reply to you as quickly as possible.
+Call us on 01322 907 000 to get started or send an enquiry to us via our contact form.
+One of our friendly mortgage advisers will reply to you as quickly as possible.

 Do you qualify as a first-time buyer?

-First-time buyers benefit from various incentives offered by lenders as well as schemes that help to make it more affordable for you to buy your first home.
+First-time buyers benefit from various incentives offered by lenders.
+There are also schemes to help make it more affordable for you to buy your first home.
 To ensure you qualify, you’re considered to be a first-time buyer if:

 - You’ve never owned a residential property in the UK or abroad, either with or without a mortgage